A reflection and a vision

 At the beginning of the year, I offered many oracle readings to people around the world.
 It was profoundly special.
 My community expanded, and each reading moved me deeply.
 This work is where I find flow, where I work between worlds, listening and translating.

 Through this, I realised the readings were often the doorway into deeper healing work.
-From there, we would often focus on a specific thread and go deeper in other 1:1 sessions.
-This is how the NEW ERA sessions emerged as a special offer when I finished my masters course work, a three-card reading combined with a holistic health analysis.
+From there, we would often focus on a specific thread from the reading and go deeper in other 1:1 sessions.
+This is how the NEW ERA sessions emerged as a special offer when I finished my masters course work, a three-card reading combined with a holistic health analysis, and tangible steps forward.
 I loved these sessions so much that I made them a permanent offering.

 My vision is that clients begin with a Clarity Reading or NEW ERA session, laying the foundation, and then move into holistic health sessions as needed.